 How to organize paperwork?
 For starters, you will need a few business basics.
 These include an easy-to-use filing system (a file drawer or cabinet with hanging files, manila file folders, and plenty of stick-on tab labels.

-Next, make sure that whatever space you've chosen is safe from curious little fingers, the dog's teeth, or the cat's claws.
-If you have a separate office, a closed door should keep all the little ones out.
+Next, ensure that whatever space you've chosen is safe from curious little fingers, the dog's teeth, or the cat's claws.
+A closed door should keep all the little ones out if you have a separate office.

-If your desk is a table in the corner, a lidded box that can be shut tight will protect your paperwork at night.
-Or consider file drawers or a hanging file basket with a lid.
+If your desk is a corner table, a lidded box that can be shut tight will protect your paperwork at night.
+You can also consider file drawers or a hanging file basket with a lid.

 How to organize paperwork?
 Easy.
 Organize your papers into categories that make sense to you.
 New Year?
 New Files!